An old Chinese proverb once said, “Women hold up half of the sky.” It would be nice if men stepped up and held up the other half of the sky with them.

 My friend made an excellent point, one that hadn’t dawned on me until he said it.
 I could have had my way with her or done something much worse.
 Doing something like that never crossed my mind because I’m not that type of guy.
 But there are a lot of those guys, and women have to deal with that reality every day.
 The fact that those types of guys exist is the reality that women across to globe have to deal with when they’re in vulnerable situations.
 This wasn’t my first realization of sexism in our world, and it surely wouldn’t be the last.

-I told him I was okay but no thanks.
-I proceeded to buy a couple of waters for the women and, later on, made sure that they left in a cab rather than with the guy in the leather jacket.
-That evening, I was appalled, but not surprised.
+I told him I was okay, but no thanks.
+I brought waters for the women and, later on, made sure that they left in a cab.
+So the creepy guy in the leather jacket wouldn’t follow them.
+That evening, I was appalled but not surprised.
 Serving in the hyper-masculine Armed Forces and being around a lot of men in close quarters, the man’s words were not new to me.
-So many times, comments like his and mentions of casual rape, name-calling, or advocating violence against women came up in that space.
+So many times, comments like his and mentions of casual rape, name-calling, or advocating violence against women came up in that space, unfortunately.

 The Other Half of the Sky: The Men

 I admit that I’m not perfect, and I’m not telling you all this because I think I deserve a pat on the back for being such a great guy.
 I have been guilty of harboring sexist attitudes and beliefs in the past.
-I listen to music where artists liberally refer to women as bitches, hoes, etc. I, like most Americans, have consumed pornography and watched Game of Thrones (which has been quite rapey these past six seasons).
+I listen to music where artists liberally refer to women as bitches, hoes, etc. (2Chainz fan here).
+I, like most Americans, have consumed pornography and watched Game of Thrones (which has been quite rapey these past six seasons).
 I have mansplained before about not all men being total assholes.
 I continue to struggle with my own internal demons when it comes to my male privilege.
-Like every man in this country, I move within a broader context of patriarchal social mores and, consequently, continue to struggle in my awareness of how those mores impact my interactions with and understanding of women.
+Like every man in this country, I move within a broader context of patriarchy and, consequently, continue to struggle in my awareness of how it impact my interactions with and understanding of women.
+So, I just say I’m a recovering misogynist, as a brotha once put it ever so elegantly.

 Intimate and Domestic Partner Violence

-Meanwhile, in other parts of the world such as Pakistan, India, Afghanistan, Saudi Arabia, and Cambodia, women, and girls face various forms of domestic violence including acid attacks, and honor or dowry killings.
-This is the reality for many women living today, and many men can’t imagine having to live this reality.
+Meanwhile, in other parts of the world, such as Pakistan, India, Afghanistan, Saudi Arabia, and Cambodia, women and girls face various forms of domestic violence, including acid attacks and honor or dowry killings.
+This is the reality for many women living today, and many men can’t imagine having to live in this reality.

 Rape and Sexual Assault in the Military